Xi Zhongxun: Guangdong

 To curb further immigration to Hong Kong, in 1979, Xi Zhongxun arranged for the creation of special economic zones in Guangdong Province including Shenzhen, which has grown to become one of the largest cities in China.

-On February 22, 1978, Xi Zhongxun returned to Beijing to participate as a specially invited delegate in the First Session of the Fifth National Committee of the Chinese People's Political Consultative Conference.
-Subsequent to April 1978, he was designated Second Secretary of the Guangdong Provincial Committee of the Chinese Communist Party; in December, he ascended to the position of First Secretary of Guangdong and Director of the Guangdong Provincial Revolutionary Committee.
+On 22 February 1978, Xi Zhongxun returned to Beijing to participate as a specially invited delegate in the First Session of the 5th National Committee of the Chinese People's Political Consultative Conference.
+Xi was assigned by Ye Jianying to Guangdong.
+Subsequent to April 1978, he was designated Second Secretary of the Guangdong Provincial Committee of the Chinese Communist Party, arriving in Guangzhou that month.
+In December, he ascended to the position of First Secretary of Guangdong and Director of the Guangdong Provincial Revolutionary Committee.
 In January 1980, he assumed the positions of First Political Commissar and First Party Secretary of the Guangzhou Military Region.
-During the Third plenary session of the 11th Central Committee of the Chinese Communist Party, Xi was appointed as a member of the Central Committee.
+During the third plenary session of the 11th Central Committee of the Chinese Communist Party, Xi was appointed as a member of the Central Committee.

+In Guangdong, Xi oversaw the redressing of the legacy of the Cultural Revolution.
+During the Guangdong Provincial Party Committee Standing Committee session in August and September 1978, Guangdong was discussed as not attacking the Gang of Four enough.
+Xi supported the full rehabilitation of Gu Dacun and Feng Baiju, who were purged during the "anti-localism" campaigns of the 1950s, with the Guangdong leadership starting an investigation in the early 1970s.
+In August 1979, Xi submitted a draft that partially exonerated Gu and Feng, which was then approved by the CCP Central Committee; they were later fully exonerated in 1982.
+Xi also supported the rehabilitation of Peng Pai.